valdivia4/Deep-Learning-Lunge-Detection/README.md

 The next step is to train a labeling model.
 To do so, move to the Deep-Learning-Lunge-Detection/train directory.

 There are two classes of models we currently support: a feed forward network and a 1D-ResNet.
-To design a models, edit the the appropriate variables in the model_configs file.
+To design a model, edit the the appropriate variables in the model_configs file.
 (See the file comments for information on these variables.)

 Next, set the config_name in the appropriate file.
 We will use the feed forward network here with the default feed_forward_config settings.
 So we would set config_name='feed_forward' in feed_forward_model.py.
 To train the model, we call